spryker/spryker-docs/docs/dg/dev/architecture/architectural-convention-reference.md

 <details><summary markdown='span'>Additional Conventions for Module development and Core module development</summary>

-- The table `[org]` prefix needs to be `spy_`.<br/>
+- The table `[org]` prefix needs to be `spy_`.
 - The schema file `[org]` prefix needs to be `spy_`.
-- The `uuid` field needs to be defined and used for external communication to uniquely identify records and hide possible sensitive data (eg: `spy_order` primary key gives information about submitted order count).<br/>
+- The `uuid` field needs to be defined and used for external communication to uniquely identify records and hide possible sensitive data (eg: `spy_order` primary key gives information about submitted order count).
-  - The field can be `null` by default.<br/>
+  - The field can be `null` by default.
-  - The field needs to be eventually unique across the table (until the unique value is provided, the business logic may not operate appropriately).<br/>
+  - The field needs to be eventually unique across the table (until the unique value is provided, the business logic may not operate appropriately).
-- Table foreign key definitions needs to include the `phpName` attribute.<br/>
+- Table foreign key definitions needs to include the `phpName` attribute.

 </details>